GewelsJI/VPS/docs/AWESOME_VPS.md

 In addition, we provide links to each paper and its repository whenever possible. * denotes the corresponding paper cannot be downloaded or the link is connect to the journal.

-> If you have paper to recommend or any suggestions, please feel free to contact us via e-mail (gepengai.ji@gmail) or directly pull the request .
+> Note that this page is under construction.
+If you have anythings to recommend or any suggestions, please feel free to contact us via e-mail (gepengai.ji@gmail) or directly push a PR.

 --- *Last updated: 08/12/2021* ---